rahul-singh0/prada-financial-analysis/README.md

 - <b>Revenue Recovery and Brand Performance:</b> Despite a significant revenue and EBITDA dip in 2020, both recovered strongly in 2021.
 Prada dominated brand revenue, with leather goods contributing the most across all product categories.
 - <b>Regional and Sales Insights:</b> Europe and Asia Pacific were the highest revenue-generating regions, while retail sales consistently made up a larger share of revenue compared to wholesale.
 - <b>Store Efficiency:</b> Although the number of stores slightly decreased after 2019, revenue per store saw significant growth, particularly in 2021 and 2022, indicating improved store efficiency.

+<h2>5.
+Data Visualisation in Tableau</h2>

+In Tableau, I created several charts and a dashboard showcasing Prada’s financial performance from 2013 to 2023.
+The dashboard features visualisations of revenue, EBITDA, net income trends, brand performance, and a regional revenue breakdown, with a region filter applied specifically to the regional chart for detailed analysis.

+<b><a href='https://public.tableau.com/app/profile/rahul.singh4526/viz/PradaFinancialPerformanceOverview2013-2023/PradaFinancialPerformanceOverview'>Tableau Dashboard - Prada Financial Performance Overview (2013-2023)</a><b>

+<b><a href='https://github.com/rahul-singh0/prada-financial-analysis/tree/main/data_visualisation'>Screenshots of various charts created.</a></b>